pippinbarr/cart253/assignments/variation-jam/README.md

 ## Brief

-Start with an existing **very simple** experience - this can be either a fleshed out example from the course (including Frogsfrogsfrog if desired) or something you come up with yourself.
-Create a minimum of **three** (but ideally more) distinct variations on the experience (if you create your own experience from scratch, that will count as one of the three).
+Start with an existing **simple** experience create a minimum of *three* distinctive variations on that experience.
+Your starting point can be a previous project, including *frogfrogfrog* or something completely new.

+Using the variation template (tbd.), your final project must include a menu that allows the user to select amongst the different variations when the program loads.

+Make sure to *document* the nature of your variations in your `README.md` file.

+Feel free to borrow from any of the example code you've seen so far in the course, but make sure to **attribute** in your `README.md`.

+## References

 Consider work like [PONGS](https://pippinbarr.com/pongs/info/), [SNAKISMS](https://pippinbarr.com/SNAKISMS/info/), and [Chesses](https://pippinbarr.com/chesses/info/) to get a sense of what this could mean (though your underlying system may be simpler than these).

-Feel free to borrow from any of the example code you've seen so far in the course, but make sure to **attribute** in your `README.md` and/or your `script.js`.

 ## Advice